oils-for-unix/blog-code/catbrain/README.md

   - regcomp()
   - regexec()
   - fork
+  - can start threads, e.g. so you can inspect them
   - exec
   - malloc
+  - can call system() on shell, or probably forkwait { }

 - `bad-brain`
   - I don't know all of these
+  - seg faults
+    - dereference null
+    - divide by zero
+  - ubsan - integer behavior
+  - asan - overflow
+  - syscalls?
+  - blowing the C call stack
+    - how?
+    - I think you just create a malicious stack

 ## Syntax